log-oscon/Standards/Stylesheets/Coding Style.md

 #### Interaction Classes

-Class names starting with `js-` (e.g. `.js-search-toggle`). **These classes must never be styled**, they serve as bindings for JavaScript events and allow styles to be completely changed, including class names, without without any loss of functionality.
+Class names starting with `js-` (e.g. `.js-search-toggle`). **These classes must never be styled**, they serve as bindings for JavaScript events and allow styles to be completely changed, including class names, without any loss of functionality.

 ```css
 /* NEVER DO THIS */